Vigelos/Causal-Inference/index.md

 <br>

 #### Observation(Condition):
 Observation means directly get the data from the raw statistics data and then use it as **prior knowledge** to predict other variables.
-For example, if given an unknown thermometer, we would predict the reading by randomly guess but if we observe that the patient has caught a fever, we would likely guess the reading is at about 39'C.<br>
+For example, if given an unknown person, we would predict his DNA sequence by randomly guess(maybe A-T-G-C-C-G-A...) but if we observe the RNA sequence of this person, we can then use this prior knowledge to further infer the DNA sequence of this person.<br>

-As described above, observation on the independent variable will lead to the change in our prediction on the dependent variable(P(y)!=P(y|x)).
-Actually, observation will affect it's counterpart in all relationships:<br>
+As described above, observation on the dependent variable will lead to the change in our prediction on the independent variable(P(x)!=P(x|y)).
+Actually, observation will affect the prediction of it's counterpart in all relationships:<br>

 ![Image](pictures/4.png)